 For an approximately eight week trip through hot and cold weather areas, I would bring two pairs of jeans – one fancier and one more rugged – one pair of khaki shorts, and possibly one pair of synthetic fiber shorts for rugged adventuring and/or swimming.
 That’s it.

-If you’re really into lightweight travel and don’t care too much about going out at night, you can get away with one pair of convertible pants/shorts that zipper off around the knee.
+If you’re really into packing light and don’t care too much about going out at night, you can get away with one pair of convertible pants/shorts that zipper off around the knee.

 To be honest, I think convertible pants are ugly as sin, but lots of people like them, and they’re surely efficient.
 I wouldn’t hesitate to bring a pair (and maybe no other bottoms) if I were taking an outdoor-focused trip like a safari.